“Workplace rights are human rights.” — Eleanor Roosevelt

 As stated by the Office of the Labor Commissioner, all Nevada-based employers must pay their staff overtime if:

-As reported by the Nevada Office of the Labor Commissioner, as of July 1, 2018, the minimum wages and daily overtime requirements will remain unchanged.
+As reported by the Nevada Office of the Labor Commissioner, as of July 1, 2018, the minimum wage system and daily overtime requirements will remain unchanged.
 This is in relation to a law passed in 2006, which will adjust the minimum wage, accounting for inflation annually.

 Industries Most Impacted by Nevada Overtime Law

 There are some employees who are exempt under Nevada overtime laws, including executives, professionals, administrative employees, retail employees, agricultural employees, and more.
-You may view the full list of the employees that are exempted under Nevada overtime times here.
+You may view the full list of overtime exemptions in Nevada here.

 Overall, there are many Nevada-based employers who are frustrated.
 This is mainly because many are confused as to who is eligible and who is not.
 As stated in a 2016 article by Nevada Appeal, more than 4 million U.S. workers became eligible for overtime pay.

-For example, those who work in the retail and fast food industries are particularly impacted by these new rules.
+For example, those who work in the retail and fast food industries are considered non-exempt employees and are particularly impacted by the new overtime pay laws.
 Those who were managers at the time would often work long hours, making only slightly less than those they supervised (who were receiving overtime pay).
 This was due to the fact that these managers were paid a flat salary and were therefore not eligible for overtime.

 Based on these new rules, the annual salary threshold at which companies can deny overtime pay doubled from $23,660 to almost $47,500.
 In turn, this made 4.2 million salaried workers eligible for overtime pay.